 IV.
 Results & Discussion

 Several uncertainties exist for the SWAT model.
-One uncertainty can be attributed to the fact that the accessible land use data was not all encompassing.
+One uncertainty can be attributed to the fact that the accessible land use data was not all-encompassing.
 Large sections of our study area fell under the classification of “non-forested” land.
 To account for this generalization, the team cross referenced several images of the study area to verify and update the current land use of the study area.
 The team classified it as “pasture” land, but it is possible that other types of land use existed within this area.
 Different land uses would affect and alter the hydrologic processes of the area in question, possibly changing some of the model’s outputs.
-Although the team lacked access to the study area to account for this possibility, the end-users will be able to easily improve upon the foundations the team has established, as they have personal insight of the region and easier access to their country’s datasets.
+Although the team lacked access to the study area to account for this possibility, the end-users will be able to easily improve upon the foundations the team has established, as they have personal insight into the region and easier access to their country’s datasets.

 ArcGIS software, which is quite powerful but costly, is not commonly used by many organizations in Costa Rica.
 To make the project’s products more accessible to the public there, we suggest that the project be implemented in QGIS and QSWAT.
-These programs are free to the public, open source, and have a similar interface tothat of ArcGIS software.
+These programs are free to the public, open source, and have a similar interfaces to ArcGIS software.
 An instruction manual or a video could be made for users to follow the steps and apply to their own study area.

 The SWAT Model requires land use data to simulate different responses in the study area.
 According to the data we obtained from our end-user and NASA Earth observations, all agricultural areas were classified as one.
-However, vegetation growth is essential and different for various types in a hydrological model because they have different demand and reaction to water resources at different times.
-Detailed land use data and crops information can help make the simulation closer to the reality.
+However, vegetation growth is essential and different for various types in a hydrological model because they have different demands and react to water resources at different times.
+Detailed land use data and crop information can help make the simulation closer to the reality.

 It is important to mention that this research was the result of an analysis of information available.
 Some aspects have deficiencies to be overcome with additional work aimed at improving the quality of data.
 Since this study did not consider physicochemical water quality data, it would be interesting for future researchers to design a monitoring system to measure the quality parameters of water at different levels of the mainstream, with the aim of creating a database for analyzing the variability and changes resulting from watershed management.